LeOndaz/rename-movie-series/README.md

 ## Installation

+- Unzip
-- Open the file on a MACOS system, it should prompt to install
+- Open the .workflow file on a MACOS system, it should prompt to install (it's a file only on MACOS, otherwise, it will be a directory)

 ## Usage